 Moving to Ireland for employment is definitely a good idea for EU and non-EU citizens, considering this country offers some of the best work conditions in Europe.
 Furthermore, for non-EU citizens seeking to obtain a work permit for Ireland, there are several types of visas available for them.
+Below, you can find the main types of work permits.

 Obtaining an employment pass is not a difficult procedure as long as all the legal steps are completed in the right order.
 In order to ease the process, our immigration lawyer in Ireland will guide you on the documents to be prepared and filed with the appropriate authorities.
 Having a work permit here will automatically grant you the right to the Irish residence permit.